w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 In March 2026, we published updated drafts:

 * **[Explainer for WCAG 3](https://www.w3.org/TR/wcag-3.0-explainer/)** provides background information and describes the structure of the WCAG 3 Draft. **We suggest reading the Explainer before reading WCAG 3.**
 * **[WCAG 3 Working Draft](https://www.w3.org/TR/wcag-3.0/)** includes potential guidelines, requirements, and assertions that have progressed to Developing status.
 Those that are still Exploratory are available in the [Editor's Draft](https://w3c.github.io/wcag3/guidelines/).
-For review questions and how to comment, please see the section [About this draft](https://www.w3.org/TR/wcag-3.0/#about-this-draft) and [Conformance](https://www.w3.org/TR/wcag-3.0/#conformance).
+For review questions and how to comment, please see the sections [About this draft](https://www.w3.org/TR/wcag-3.0/#about-this-draft) and [Conformance](https://www.w3.org/TR/wcag-3.0/#conformance).

 Changes in these drafts include:
 * "Foundational Requirements" changed to "Core Requirements"